AgnieszkaBudek/karst_2.0/README.md

   can be additionally tracked.
  The pore size can change in two ways - either grow due to dissolution or shrinker due to precipitation.

- \section A REPRESENTATION OF POROUS MATERIAL
+ A REPRESENTATION OF POROUS MATERIAL

  Porous material is modeled here as a network of interconnected tubes called pores.
  Pores are represented by the class Pore.